knickels/Player-Stage-Manual/CONTROLLERS.md

 >` > player bigbob7.cfg `

+>` > cat bigbob10.cc `(and read through the code for understanding)

 >` > make bigbob10 `

 >` > ./bigbob10`

-### <a name="gripperproxy"> GripperProxy </a>
+### 5.3.4 <a name="gripperproxy"> GripperProxy </a>
-The GripperProxy allows you to control the gripper, once the gripper is holding an item, the simulated robot will carry it around wherever it goes.
+The GripperProxy allows you to control the gripper.
+Once the gripper is holding an item, the simulated robot will carry it around wherever it goes.
 Without a gripper you can only jostle an item in the simulation and you would have to manually tell the simulation what to do with an item.
 The GripperProxy can also tell you if an item is between the gripper teeth because the gripper model has inbuilt beams which can detect if they are broken.

-* `GetBeams`: This command will tell you if there is an item inside the gripper.
+* `GetBeams()`: This command will tell you if there is an item inside the gripper.
 If it is a value above 0 then there is an item to grab.
-* `GetState`: This will tell you whether the gripper is opened or closed.
+* `GetState()`: This will tell you whether the gripper is opened or closed.
 If the command returns a 1 then the gripper is open, if it returns 2 then the gripper is closed, and 3 if the gripper is moving.
-* `Open`: Tells the gripper to open.
+* `Open()`: Tells the gripper to open.
 This will cause any items that were being carried to be dropped.
-* `Close`: Tells the gripper to close.
+* `Close()`: Tells the gripper to close.
 This will cause it to pick up anything between its teeth.

 > #### TRY IT OUT